jh3nd3rs0n/argmatey/README.md

 - GNU long options (examples: `--help` `--version` `--output-file=file.txt`)

-**Iterative command line argument parsing (similar to getopt, getopt_long, and Argp).** This is useful for interpreting the following:
+**Iterative command line argument parsing (similar to getopt, getopt_long, and Argp).** This style of command line argument parsing has the following advantages:

-- Multiple instances of the same option
+- Interpretation of multiple instances of the same option

-- Multiple instances of options from the same group
+- Interpretation of multiple instances of options from the same group

-- The order of the provided options and arguments
+- Interpretation of options and arguments based on the ordering provided

+- Intentional interruption at any point in the parsing of the command line arguments

-**Complete customization of usage and help text for the options.** This is useful for retaining the format of the usage and help text generated from an earlier command line argument parsing library.
+**Complete customization of usage and help text for the options.** Any element of the usage and help text for the options can be customized.

-**Single source code file.** This is useful for importing ArgMatey to a project as a source code file instead of importing ArgMatey as a Maven dependency or a jar file.
+**Single source code file.** As an alternative to importing ArgMatey as a Maven dependency or a jar file, ArgMatey can be imported to a project as a source code file.

 The following are some examples of projects using ArgMatey: